 1986: After spending eight years in Soviet prisons and labor camps, human rights activist Anatoly Scharansky was released.
 The amnesty deal was arranged by Soviet leader Mikhail Gorbachev and U.S. President Ronald Reagan at a summit meeting three months earlier.
 Scharansky was imprisoned for his campaign to win the right for Russian Jews, officially forbidden to practice Judaism, to emigrate from the USSR.
 Convicted of treason and agitation, Soviet authorities also labeled him an American spy.
 After his release, he immigrated to Israel, where he was given a hero's welcome.
 Later, as a member of Israel's parliament, he was an outspoken defender of Russian Jews.

-1990: In “As Jerusalem Labors to Settle Soviet Jews, Native Israelis Slip Quietly Away,” published today Joel Brinkley describes Israel’s attempts to deal with the challenge of Yoradim.
+1990: In the following article entitled “As Jerusalem Labors to Settle Soviet Jews, Native Israelis Slip Quietly Away,” Joel Brinkley describes Israel’s attempts to deal with the challenge of Yoradim.

 1991: In the early morning hours Iraq carried out its 13th Scud attack.
 The Scud was hit by the Patriot over a populated section of Tel Aviv and flaming missile parts slammed into the city.
 At least seven people were lightly injured.
 The Army reported extensive damage to houses and businesses.
 Rescue workers, firemen and ambulance crews rushed to the scene and set up barricades to keep curious neighbors away from the damaged area.
 The light injuries were typical of those sustained by hundreds of Israelis in three weeks of Scud missile attacks by Iraq.
 Most people have been hurt by shrapnel, flying glass, falling furniture or shock.
 One man was killed when his house collapsed during an early Scud attack, and three elderly Israelis died of heart failure during another assault